 Thanksgiving, man!
 Not a good day to be pants. —Kevin James

 There are probably no truer words ever spoken.
-Yet, Thanksgiving is creeping up on us once again.
-It is actually my favorite holiday.
+Yet, Thanksgiving is creeping upon us once again.
+It is my favorite holiday.
 I love that you get to fix all of your favorite foods, eat, and rest.

 Did you notice I didn’t mention anything fancy, like gifts or parties?
 I absolutely love that about Thanksgiving!

 Well, though this day can be sad for many, you can still have a great Thanksgiving Day.
 My husband and I had to be alone on Thanksgiving once.
 We decided we didn’t want the runaround between houses, so we’d just celebrate Thanksgiving alone.

 And you know what?
 We had a great Thanksgiving.

 So if you are dreading Thanksgiving for whatever reason, I want to give you a few tips on how we did Thanksgiving solo and enjoyed it very much.

 A Thanksgiving Home Alone – How to Enjoy it Anyway